-- 3.1 The use of anti-graffiti coatings will be mandatory on all City owned assets, artwork commissions and infrastructure. - 3.2 Designing Out Crime and Crime Prevention Through Environmental Design principles will be incorporated into the City's design, planning and approval processes. - 3.3 Where appropriate, alternative strategies for graffiti management in hotspot areas will be given separate budgetary consideration.
+- 3.1 The use of anti-graffiti coatings will be mandatory on all City owned assets, artwork commissions and infrastructure. - 3.2 Designing Out Crime and Crime Prevention Through Environmental Design principles will be incorporated into the City's design, planning and approval processes. - 3.3 Where appropriate, alternative strategies for graffiti management in hotspot areas or locations with extensive, historical graffiti vandalism will be given separate budgetary consideration.